Haven-Rau/Pokemon_Catching_Adventure/README.md

 <img width="1700" height="1024" alt="Game Loop (5)" src="https://github.com/user-attachments/assets/ce736fd4-4bb2-47ab-96d2-f1fb2faef00f" />

 As shown, the menus, encounter system, and catch attempt system are separated.
 The encounter system is defined as "p" at the end of the encounter process, remaining defined until it is redefined by another encounter trigger.
-This allows the catch attempt system to use "p" to pull the most recently encountered Pokémon, exluding any of the Pokémon encountered previously that were also "p".
+This allows the catch attempt system to use "p" to pull the most recently encountered Pokémon, excluding any of the Pokémon encountered previously that were also "p".
 Then, these menus and systems are looped back based on the result of the catch attempt or a menu choice.

 ## Game storyline triggers.

 When starting a new game, each trainer is given a capture count of 0, and each Pokémon capture increases that count.
-When continuing a previous game, the capture count is defined through a query that counts the total Pokemon caught associated with the trainer_id.
+When continuing a previous game, the capture count is defined through a query that counts the total Pokémon caught associated with the trainer_id.

 - Continuing previous game: